natenka/pyneng-book-en/docs/source/book/21_textfsm/2_textfsm_examples.rst

     O        10.6.6.0/24 [110/20] via 10.0.13.3, 1w2d, Ethernet0/2

 In fact, incomplete route entry should really be written when the next full route entry appears, but at the same time they should be written to appropriate route.
-The following should be done: once the full route entry is met, the previous values should be written down and then continue to process the same full route entry to get its information.
+The following should be done: once full route entry is met, the previous values should be written down and then continue to process the same full route entry to get its information.
 In TextFSM, you can do this with Continue.Record:

 ::